 After treatment try to find time to rest for a while as you may be a little more vulnerable to further strain.
 In addition, your muscles may be a little more reactive.
-Try to avoid excessive activity following your consultation.
+Try to avoid excessive activity following your appointment.

 Sometimes the application of heat (hot water bottles, blankets, baths, etc.) or cold (ice packs, packets of frozen peas, etc.) or indeed a mixture of both (contrast bathing) can be of benefit, but please follow the advice you were given during your consultation and if you are unsure about what to do, please do not hesitate to contact me.

 Osteopathy is generally regarded as a safe treatment by the NHS (see: https://www.nhs.uk/conditions/osteopathy/safety/).
 A study was commissioned by the National Council for Osteopathic Research to provide evidence of risk (adverse events) associated with osteopathic care (funded by the statutory regulator, the General Osteopathic Council) and carried out by the University of Brighton.
 The research on adverse events suggested that serious effects after osteopathic treatment are extremely rare: 1 in 500,000 or less frequent, while mild effects are common: up to 8 out of 10 patients. (see: https://www.brighton.ac.uk/research-and-enterprise/groups/healthcare-practice-and-rehabilitation/research-projects/complaints-and-claims-against-osteopaths.aspx)